+Building Height: 35 feet

-Maximum building height: 35 feet with the following exception: In this District, proposed structures exceeding 35 feet may be allowed with a conditional use permit.
+In this District, proposed structures exceeding 35 feet may be allowed with a conditional use permit.

-Unless increased by the Planning Commission during Site Plan Review, a minimum of 50' buffer with natural screening is required between industrial and residential zones.
-(Amended 6/11/2012)
+Unless increased by the Zoning Board of Adjustment during Site Plan Review, a minimum of 50' buffer with natural screening is required between industrial and residential zones.